trinayau/FullFill/README.md

 1. Run `cd server` in terminal to enter Django server directory
 2. Run `pipenv shell` to enter virtual enviroment
 3. Run `pipenv install` to install all dependencies
+4. Run `python manage.py makemigrations to start db
+5. Run `python manage.py migrate` to migrate changes
-4. Run `python manage.py runserver` to start the server
+6. Run `python manage.py runserver` to start the server

+A .env file is required for the client to run perfectly:
+- Make a `.env` file in client/blogapi
+- Inside the file: put `REACT_APP_GOOGLE_KEY=YOUR_GOOGLE_MAPS_API_KEY` please put your own Google Maps API key in here

 ## Product (USP)
 - Not just providing a platform to find food banks, but also to allow people to organise themselves into grassroots volunteering groups to serve their local community.